MrGibbage/fll-pybricks-vscode-tutorial/clone-push.md

 pip install pybricksdev
 ```

 If you had a requirements.txt, sometimes when you create the virtual environment, VS code will ask if you want to install the packages in requirements.txt, but sometimes it doesn't.
-Anyway, if you do have a requirements.txt, you can install everything all at once with `pip install -r requirements.txt`.
+Anyway, if you do have a requirements.txt (our basic repo does), you can install everything all at once with `pip install -r requirements.txt`.

 ## Test push update to GitHub
 The last thing we will do is a test push to GitHub.
 You did keep that GitHub window open like I said in step 1, right?
 On the left hand side of the VS Code window, you should see a list of files.
 If you don't see the list of files, click on the top icon in the toolbar.
 Then click on the "New File..." icon.
 Give your file a name such as test, and type something in it like "hello world".
 Press ctrl-s to save it.